-Of the 641 housing units within the DNL 65+ dB noise contour of the Future (2028) Proposed Action, 384 were single-family residences, 55 multi-family residences, and 202 manufactured homes.
+Of the 645 housing units within the DNL 65+ dB noise contour of the Future (2028) Proposed Action, 388 were single-family residences, 56 multi-family residences, and 201 manufactured homes.
 See Section 4.12, Noise and Noise-Compatible Land Use for the DNL 65+ dB noise contour for the Future (2028) Proposed Action.
-Based on the analysis, there was one (1) fewer total housing units impacted as compared to the Future (2028) No Action Alternative even as the noise contour shifts to the southwest, as shown in Exhibit 4-23.
+Based on the analysis, there would be one (1) more total housing units impacted as compared to the Future (2028) No Action Alternative even as the noise contour shifts to the southwest, as shown in Exhibit 4-23.

-While the Future (2028) Proposed Action would cause an impact to housing units in areas considered to be environmental justice communities, there would be fewer total housing units affected as compared to the Future (2028) No Action Alternative.
-Therefore, the Future (2028) Proposed Action would not have a disproportionate adverse human health impact on low income and minority populations.
+The Future (2028) Proposed Action would cause an impact to housing units in areas considered to be environmental justice communities, however, the Future (2028) Proposed Action would not have a disproportionate adverse human health impact on low income and minority populations.
 Implementation of the Future (2028) Proposed Action would not cause those populations to suffer more than and the noise impact would not be appreciably more severe or greater in magnitude than the adverse effect that would be suffered by the non-minority and non-low income populations.